Bedrock-OSS/regolith/docs/docs/guide/filter-run-modes.md

 the original data folder (this is useful for the filters so that they can store some data between runs).

-## Tool Command - Running Regolith Destructively
+## Apply-Filter Command - Running Regolith Destructively

 Running Regolith with `regolith run` or `regolith watch` is a safe operation because the filters can only modify the data folder but not RP and BP.
 Sometimes you want to modify the RP and BP directly in a destructive way.
-This is where the tool-filters come in handy.
-You can use any filter as a tool by running the `regolith tool` command.
-Unlike the `regolith run` command, the `regolith tool` command runs only one filter instead of running entire profile.
+This is where the apply-filter command come in handy.
+You can apply any filter by running the `regolith apply-filter` command.
+Unlike the `regolith run` command, the `regolith apply-filter` command runs only one filter instead of running entire profile.

 The command is used like this:

 ```
-regolith tool <filter-name> [args...]
+regolith apply-filter <filter-name> [args...]
 ```

 The `filter-name` is the name of one of the filters installed in your project.
 The `args` is a list of arguments passed to the filter.